oskarhelling/shell-component-ion-back-button-demo/readme.md

 4. Navigate from the list to the detail page inside Feature B. Notice the missing back button. (history has been cleared?)
 Notice that the browser's back button works correctly.

 # Isolating the cause
-In the router-modules of FeatureA and FeatureB, comment out the lines which reference/apply the shell component (where the the diffrenentiation between web-mobile vs web-desktop is done)
+In the router-modules of FeatureA and FeatureB, comment out the lines which reference/apply the shell component (where the the diffrenentiation between web-mobile vs web-desktop would be done.)

-The back button works as expected.abs
+The back button works as expected

 # Question
 Is this behavior by design?
-If so, then what would be the recommended approach to this problem?
+If so, then what would be the recommended approach to solve this problem?